Geographical midpoint of Europe: Extreme points of Europe

-The picture above shows the extreme points of Europe, northern or southern.
+The picture above shows the extreme points of Europe, northern, southern, and western.
 The northern, which are Ostrov Rudolfa or Rudolf Island, a Russian island, Kinnarodden, a tourist attraction in Norway, and Mys Zhelaniya or Cape Zhelaniya, the northernmost point of Severny Island, Russia.
-The extreme southern parts of Europe are Cabo da Roca, A historical place in Portugal, Punta de Tarifa, the southernmost point on the Spanish mainland, and Gavdos, an island in Greece under the administrative region of Crete.
+The extreme southern parts of Europe are Punta de Tarifa, the southernmost point on the Spanish mainland, and Gavdos, an island in Greece under the administrative region of Crete.
+The extreme westernmost point of the European mainland is Cabo da Roca in Portugal.